vladikoff/fxa-dev-extension/README.md

 Hack up Firefox via `about:config`, set `xpinstall.signatures.required` to `false`.
 Drag the `.xpi` from `dist` into Firefox.

-This extension should also be packaged with https://github.com/mozilla/fxa-local-dev when you use `npm start`
+Coming soon: This extension should also be packaged with https://github.com/mozilla/fxa-local-dev when you use `npm start`

 ### Chrome